jasonholtzapple/check_mysql_counters/README.md

-To use, copy check_mysql_counters to your nagios libexec directory if you are using MySQL 5.1, check_mysql_counters_55 if you are using MySQL 5.5, check_mysql_counters_56 if you are using MySQL 5.6, or check_mysql_counters_p55 if you are using Percona 5.5.
+To use, copy check_mysql_counters to your nagios libexec directory if you are using MySQL 5.1, check_mysql_counters_55 if you are using MySQL 5.5, check_mysql_counters_56 if you are using MySQL 5.6, check_mysql_counters_p55 if you are using Percona 5.5, or check_mysql_counterS_p56 if you are using Percona 5.6

 Then create a MYSQL_COUNTERS nagios service that executes the plugin: